ryan95f/yamlator/docs/schema_components.md

 }
 ```

 Rules in the schema block following the exact same pattern that can be used in `rulesets`.
-For more information on [rules](#rules).
+See [rules](#rules) for more information.

 ## Rulesets